 Every state has its auto insurance requirements, as all states mandate specific coverage for all drivers.
 Although most drivers follow the law with proper licensing, registration, and insurance, some drivers fail to meet Florida auto insurance requirements.
 Here’s a brief look at the insurance you need to drive in Florida legally.

-How Much Car Insurance Is Required to Drive Legally in Florida?
+What Are The Florida Auto Insurance Requirements to Drive Legally in Florida?

 Based on Florida auto insurance requirements, you need to carry at least $10,000 for personal injury protection (PIP) and the same amount for property damage liability (PDL).